Kenneth H. Carter, Jr.

 His great hope for the church is that she will rediscover an orthodox Christian faith which offers the radically inclusive grace of God to all people, and at the same time calls every follower of Jesus to inner holiness, missional compassion and hopeful witness.
 He travels extensively across the state, preaching in local churches and encouraging lay and clergy leaders.

-Bishop Carter and his wife, Pam have been married for thirty-five years.
-Pam is also an ordained elder in The United Methodist Church, and she serves in missions and volunteer development on the staff of First UMC in Lakeland.
-They are blessed with two adult daughters: Liz lives in Los Angeles, where she is a PhD. student at U.C.L.A., and Abby is a youth minister at Soapstone UMC in Raleigh.
+Bishop Carter and his wife, Pam have been married for thirty-seven years.
+Pam is also an ordained elder in The United Methodist Church and is volunteer coordinator in disaster recovery for the Florida Conference.
+They are blessed with two adult daughters: Liz lives in Los Angeles, where she is a PhD. student at U.C.L.A., and Abby is on the staff of Martin Methodist College in Pulaski, Tennessee.
+Abby and her husband Allen are parents of Paige, the bishop’s granddaughter.

 The Carters consider it a great blessing to live and serve in Florida.